Home » Recipes » Snacks » No-Bake Peanut Butter Power Bars

 Are you noticing a trend?
 It's kind of been peanut butter everything around here.
 I, for one, am l-o-v-i-n-g this trend!
 I'm like seriously obsessed with peanut butter lately.

 For me, peanut butter is the ultimate snack food.
-It's quick, easy (hello, spoon in jar) and is packed with protein and healthy fats.
-I almost always turn to peanut butter for my snack, whether slathered on a rice cake topped with sliced apple, or made into energy balls, nut butter always hits the spot.
-Or honestly, just a scoop on my way out the door is often how I fuel up pre-workout!
+It is quick, easy (hello, spoon in jar) and a great source of protein and healthy fats.
+I almost always turn to peanut butter for a snack, whether it is slathered on a rice cake with sliced apple or mixed into energy balls.
+Nut butter always hits the spot.
+And honestly, a scoop on my way out the door is often how I fuel up before a workout.

-So today we're using this superstar ingredient in a no-bake power bar that is snack and dessert-worthy!
+So today we are using peanut butter as the base for a no-bake power bar that is both snack worthy and dessert worthy.

 Healthy Peanut Butter Protein Bars